 Overall, the proposed project is older than the selected properties, but substantial renovations will effectively update its aesthetic appeal.
-Our comparative analysis in Section H reveals the unit designs (square footage and bathrooms) of the subject units are comparable to those in the region, but are at a slight disadvantage due to the smaller floor plans and the lack of an additional bathroom in the twoand three-bedroom units.
-Similarly, the proposed amenities package is considered appropriate, but the lack of central community space and a computer lab will also create a slight marketing disadvantage.
-Collectively, all of these minor disadvantages would typically limit the achievable Tax Credit rents at the subject development for those units operating without Rental Assistance (RA).
-However, the proposed gross rents are positioned within the range of the comparable properties, and the historically high occupancy rates of affordable housing in the market illustrate pent-up demand for high-quality rental housing.
-Therefore, the proposed rents are considered achievable at the renovated project, but market downturns caused by new economic fluctuations or the construction of new rental housing may limit the achievable rents at the subject project.
+Our comparative analysis in Section H reveals the unit designs (square footage and bathrooms) of the subject units are comparable to those in the region, but are at a slight disadvantage due to the smaller one-bedroom floor plans and the lack of an additional bathroom in the two- and three-bedroom units.
+Similarly, the proposed amenities package is considered appropriate, but the lack of central laundry facilities, community space and a computer lab will limit the rent premiums achievable at the development if it were to operate solely under LIHTC program guidelines.
+Regardless, all 24 subject units will retain their Rental Assistance (RA) subsidy, which will effectively allow tenants to limit their gross rent to 30% of their adjusted gross household income.
+Based on the anticipated value that will be created by the continued presence of the RA subsidy, we expect the renovated subject project to be competitive as proposed.